 Suitably qualified person Means a person who has such competence and experience in relation to the assessment of site contamination as is recognised as appropriate by the contaminated land management industry.
 They will also be, or be reasonably able to be, or supervised by a consultant who is, certified under a contaminated land consultant certification scheme recognised by the EPA.

+UPSS regulation Protection of the Environment Operations

+(Underground Petroleum Storage Systems)

+Regulation 2014

-UPSS regulation Protection of the Environment Operations (Underground Petroleum Storage Systems) Regulation 2014 Validation Report Stage 4 - Validation and monitoring as defined by the Planning Guideline and the Reporting Guidelines.
-A report detailing the results of the post- remediation testing against the clean-up criteria stated in the RAP.
+Validation Report Stage 4 - Validation and monitoring as defined by the Planning Guideline and the Reporting stated in the RAP.

+Guidelines.
+A report detailing the results of the postremediation testing against the clean-up criteria